-Deployed phonetically as “shilbi roight moite,” it’s designed to comfort wunnannuther with some future bliss.
+Deployed phonetically as “sheeyellbi roight moite,” it’s designed to comfort wunnannuther with some future bliss.

-Although it hasn’t been seen in print or heard in conversation for half a century, and back then only in mawkish Cinema Australiana or suchlike, it’s a crucial strut in the mythical truss supporting a camaraderie of self delusion in this petulant and loud-mouthed little band of South Pacific former felons.
+Although it hasn’t been seen in print or heard in conversation for half a century, and back then only in mawkish Cinema Australiana or suchlike, it’s a crucial strut in the mythical truss supporting a camaraderie of self delusion in this petulant and loud-mouthed little band of colonial felon lineage.